-Breast cancer causes approximately 40,000 deaths in the United States each year.
-Early detection via mammography screening and subsequent treatment can reduce breast cancer mortality for women between the ages of 50 and 74.
+Breast cancer causes approximately 42,000 deaths in the United States each year.
+The U.S. Preventive Services Task Force recommends that women between the ages of 50 to 74 undergo mammography screening once every two years.
+Early detection via mammography screening and subsequent treatment can reduce breast cancer mortality for women in this age range.

 Explore the percentage of women ages 50 to 74 who had a mammogram to screen for breast cancer in each state.
 Higher rates are better on this measure.